 🥚What you will need

-- Turmeric - An optional ingredient to give a nice yellow hue to vegan omelette.
+- Turmeric - An optional ingredient to give a nice yellow hue to omelette.
 Feel free to skip it if you are not a fan of turmeric.

 🔪How to make